alia-77/sakkan-properties-ai-concierge/README.md

 The system is designed to:

-* avoid unsupported property claims
+* Avoid unsupported property claims
-* preserve client data isolation
+* Preserve client data isolation
-* require consent before memory writes
+* Require consent before memory writes
-* require human review for client-facing communication
+* Require human review for client-facing communication

 All property and client data is synthetic and created specifically for this project.